Together in Vegas

 Together in Vegas is a co-headlined concert residency with American country music recordings artists, Reba McEntire and Brooks & Dunn.
-The show marks the reunion of Brooks & Dunns since their breakup in 2010.
-It features the biggest hits by both artist, including their duets.
+The show marks the reunion of Brooks & Dunn since their breakup in 2010.
+It features the biggest hits by both artists, including their duets.
 The residency started in June 2015.

 The shows in 2015 grossed over $9 million, ranking 104th on Pollstar's "Top 200 North American Tours".

 Background

 The tour was announced during a Q&A session being McEntire, Brooks and Dunn, on December 3, 2014.
 Brooks & Dunn reunited after a suggestion from McEntire about the forthcoming Vegas show.
 The show marks the third time the trio have toured together.
 Brooks & Dunn served as the opening act on McEntire's "It's Your Call Tour".
 In 1997, they co-headlined a concert tour lasting until 1999.
 During an interview with Country Weekly, Kix Brooks stated planning had not started for the show (in February 2016), however McEntire was cracking the whip to get things done.
 In an interview with Billboard described the show as "collaborative" with both acts on stage together with a few solo numbers.

 "It's going to be a good show.
 I know it is.
 I feel it in my bones.
 Everybody feels good about it.
 We love it, but that's not saying after we get under the lights and onto the huge stage we don't change a few things, but for now we're at a good place with it."